AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - (*) Play with the commands grep, cut: find at least two ways to extract IP addresses only out of /etc/hosts.
 Tip: *grep* has *-o* option, thus one can build a regular expression that will grab exactly what you need.
- - (*) Using pipes and commands echo/tr/uniq, find doubled words out of 'My Do Do list: Find a a Doubled Word'.
+ - (*) Using pipes and commands echo/tr/uniq, find doubled words out of ``My Do Do list: Find a a Doubled Word``.
 Any easier way to do it?